Typical lead time for BTO SKU fulfilment is 6-8 weeks. Please contact Inforce computing at

 Yes.
 As Android derives from the Linux kernel, rooting an Android device gives similar access administrative permissions as on Linux.
 Please give below commands in adb shell to get root privileges

 Yes.
-To go to fastboot mode, press the Vol- button (label 3 on the Quick Start Guide document for Inforce 6301 development kit) before powering on the board.
+To go to fastboot mode, press the Vol- button (label 3 on the Quick Start Guide document for Inforce 6301 reference design) before powering on the board.

 If the eMMC partitions have been erased or the partition table has been corrupted, you need to recover the eMMC using the instructions you can find on Inforce Techweb support portal by referring to the application note called "Inforce 6301 AppNote Recovery of bricked boards using SD Card".